2019 NC State Wolfpack football team

 The 2019 NC State Wolfpack football team represented North Carolina State University during the 2019 NCAA Division I FBS football season.
 The Wolfpack played their home games at Carter–Finley Stadium in Raleigh, North Carolina and competed in the Atlantic Division of the Atlantic Coast Conference.
 They were led by seventh-year head coach Dave Doeren.
 They finished the season 4–8, 1–7 in ACC play to finish in seventh place in the Atlantic Division.

-Previous season

-The Wolfpack finished the 2018 season 9–4, 5–3 in ACC play to finish in third place in the Atlantic Division.
-They received an invite to the Gator Bowl where they were defeated by Texas A&M 13–52.

 Preseason

 Preseason media poll

 In the preseason ACC media poll, NC State was predicted to finish in fourth in the Atlantic Division.

 Schedule

 NC State announced its 2019 football schedule on January 16, 2019.
-The 2019 schedule will consist of seven home games and five away games in the regular season.
-The Wolfpack will host ACC foes Clemson, Louisville, North Carolina, and Syracuse, and will travel to Boston College, Florida State, Georgia Tech, and Wake Forest.
+The 2019 regular season schedule consisted of seven home games and five away games.
+The Wolfpack hosted ACC foes Clemson, Louisville, North Carolina, and Syracuse, and traveled to Boston College, Florida State, Georgia Tech, and Wake Forest.

-The Wolfpack will host three of the four non-conference opponents, Ball State from the Mid-American Conference, East Carolina from the American Athletic Conference and Western Carolina from Division I FCS and will travel to West Virginia from the Big 12.
+The Wolfpack hosted three of the four non-conference opponents—Ball State from the Mid-American Conference, East Carolina from the American Athletic Conference, and Western Carolina from Division I FCS—and traveled to West Virginia from the Big 12.